JakeHunter/pokemon/README.md

 # pokemon
-Messing around with pokemon API in python
+Messing around with pokemon API in python.
+Must use pip install pokebase for it to work